jtonglet/jtonglet.github.io/_pages/cv.md

 {% include base_path %}

 Want to collaborate on a research project?
-Feel free to contact me by mail!
+Feel free to contact me by mail! firstname dot lastname at tu-darmstadt dot de

 Education
 ======